 Description

-If you become trapped in a hopeless situation, your canon can enter hyperspace and be instantly transported to a different location on the screen.
-Just be careful, sometimes you may be transported to a situation worse than the one you left!
-The game ends when all of your laser canons have been destroyed.
+If trapped in a hopeless situation, the cannon may enter hyperspace and be instantly transported to a different location on the screen.
+Just be careful, sometimes the player may be transported to a situation worse than the one the player left!
+The game ends when all of laser canons have been destroyed.

 Alternate Titles